Sam Trickett

 European Poker Tour

-So far Trickett has two European Poker Tour cashes to his name.
+So far Trickett has several European Poker Tour cashes to his name.
 He made his first attempt at winning the EPT trophy in 2010 Vilamoura Main Event.
 Trickett finished the tournament in fourth place for almost €140,000.
 One year later he made another EPT final table in London.
 Trickett finished seventh at the £20,000 High Roller event which was good for £68,800.

 Other Achievements